To start things off, I'll review the JS Battle timeline:

 Occasionally, users are unable to log in to our site.
 Strangely, it doesn't seem to happen as often as we might expect (given the cause), which is good, obviously, but is also the reason it took "back seat" to some of our other bugs.

 Drum roll please...it was the database again.
-When you log into our site, we pull your user info using Mongoose (as opposed to MongoDB, which we use for virtually every other database interaction).
+When you log into our site, we pull your user info using Mongoose (as opposed to the node MongoDB client, which we use for virtually every other database interaction).

-For whatever reason, the dropped-database-connection issue seemed to be less of a problem for Mongoose (I imagine they're doing something clever that MongoDB isn't, though I believe Mongoose is a wrapper around MongoDB).
+For whatever reason, the dropped-database-connection issue seemed to be less of a problem for Mongoose (I imagine they're doing something clever that the MongoDB client isn't).
 However, the dropped connections WERE still an issue for Mongoose.

 Unfortunately, this particular problem was NOT solvable immediately via the "safe MongoDB wrapper" code, as that code is specifically applicable to MongoDB connections.